dotnet/docs/docs/core-concepts/dotnet-core.md

 The following characteristics best define .NET Core:

 - **Flexible deployment:** app-local or side-by-side user- or machine-wide installation.
-- **Cross-platform:** Runs on Windows, OS X and Linux; Can be ported to other OSes.
+- **Cross-platform:** Runs on Windows, OS X and Linux; can be ported to other OSes.
 - **Compatibility:** .NET Core is compatible with .NET Framework and Xamarin platforms, via the [.NET Standard Library](../concepts/dotnet-standard-library.md).
 - **Open source:** The .NET Core platform is open source, using MIT and Apache 2 licenses.
+Documentation is licensed under [CC-BY](http://creativecommons.org/licenses/by/4.0/). .NET Core is a [.NET Foundation](http://www.dotnetfoundation.org/) project.

 Composition
 ===========